treeverse/lakeFS/docs/deploy/index.md

 # Deploy lakeFS

-This section will guide you through setting up lakeFS on your cloud provider.
+This page contains a collection of practical step-by-step instructions to help you set up lakeFS on your prefered cloud provider.